| Melting glaciers, shrinking polar ice and

 extracted from their modelling efforts nothing more than the product of

+advocacy research.
 Advocacy research is research in the guise of science

 that selectively chooses data points that support a hypothesis to be